Q&A: Francis Ford Coppola on 'Apocalypse Now' 40 years later

 In its present and restored form, the majesty and madness of "Apocalypse Now" is more vivid and hallucinatory than ever.
 Coppola considers it the definitive version.
 It completes a four decade journey turning what was almost a mess into the masterwork he envisioned from the start.

+In 2017, he published a book, "Live Cinema and its Techniques," about his experiments and hopes for a new art form that combines cinema, television and theater in a live experience.
+He's also recently returned to a long delayed passion project, "Megalopolis," a sprawling sci-fi, New York-set epic.
+Coppola has been working on the script and casting, and searching for production partners.
+"Or maybe now it's at the stage I can do it by myself, I don't know," he says.

-In a recent interview, Coppola, 80, spoke about "Apocalypse Now" then and now, why he was "terrified" after making it and why he has trouble letting go of his films.
+In a recent interview, Coppola spoke about "Apocalypse Now" then and now, why he was "terrified" after making it and why he has trouble letting go of his films.

+AP: You've talked before about the theatrical version of "Apocalypse Now" missing some of the "weirdness" you wanted.
+What did you mean?

+Coppola: In the 1979 version when it first opened, the various people who had sponsored it and were distributing it felt that it was too long and too weird.
+So we went through a tough few evenings trying to make it shorter and trying to make it appear more normal as opposed to "weird."
+So we took some things out.
+Some of them were just 30 seconds long or a minute long but generally we were trying to make it shorter and less weird, which I guess is another word for "surreal."
+After it was clear the movie had survived — meaning, you never know when you make a movie if its opening is going to be the last you heard of it or it's going to have a life after that — I was looking at it on television and it didn't seem so weird or surreal.
+It stuck out less as something unusual.
+For that reason, people kept saying to me, "Maybe you should have put back what you took out."

 AP: Did you consciously want to put your stamp on the war movie?